Toggle Side Panel

 Ignore Authentication?Whether the Method should prevent the Connector’s authentication values/HTTP Headers from being included in its Requests.

 Useful when a Method is built to send Requests to an endpoint which is publicly accessible so doesn’t require any authentication to be provided.
-Some APIs return an error if the standard authentication details set at the Connector-level are included in those Requests.

 Some suggested Connector Method naming conventions which we use in our Library Connectors: